cncf/tag-security/governance/tech-lead-proposal-process.md

 ### Nominees by community

 Community nominees should adhere to the technical lead nomination requirements described below.
+Any individual who is a member of the Security TAG list or the tag-security slack channel may nominate another individual.

-The co-chairs' reserve the right to endorse a nominee by the community based on:
+The co-chairs reserve the right to endorse a nominee by the community based on:

 * Gender diversity
 * Company diversity